-2) Missing information related to the endpoint concerned
+2) Missing information concerning the endpoint concerned

-ECHA notes that the Registrant intends to cover the information requirement of two-generation reproductive toxicity study (a standard requirement of Annex X, 8.7.3.) by performing a test according to OECD guideline 416.
-The Registrant proposes to perform this test with an UVCB substance selected from a group of substances consisting of hydrocarbon solvents.
+ECHA notes that the Registrant intends to cover the information requirement of twogeneration reproductive toxicity study (a standard requirement of Annex X, 8.7.3.) by performing a test according to OECD guideline 416.
+The Registrant proposes to perform this test with an UVCB substance to be selected from a group of hydrocarbon solvent substances.
 The Registrant does not specify the identity and composition of this substance.